 Prior to Monsanto, he managed the U.S. consumer seminar program at Edward Jones and worked with financial advisors to create new business opportunities with prospective and existing clients.
 Matt has also worked with St. Louis civic organizations the St. Louis Regional Business Council and St. Louis 2004.
 He holds a master’s degree in media communications and a Bachelor of Science.

-An active community leader, Matt currently serves as president of the St. Louis chapter of the American Parkinson Disease Association Board of Directors.
-In 2015 and 2016, he chaired the “Jack Buck Memorial Golf Classic,” the organization’s largest fundraiser to date, raising more than $300,000 for Parkinson’s therapies and research.
+An active community leader, Matt previously served as president of the St. Louis chapter of the American Parkinson Disease Association Board of Directors.
+In May 2015 and 2016, he chaired the “Jack Buck Memorial Golf Classic,” the organization’s largest fundraiser to date, raising more than $135,000 for Parkinson’s therapies and research.